mozilla/extension-workshop/src/content/documentation/publish/self-distribution.md

   ```
   If you take this approach, make sure that the browser detects your JavaScript code as handling user input, for example, it is called from inside a DOM click event.

-When using either method, if the download link or triggering JavaScript is not on the top-level frame of the website, none of the frames between the top-level page and the frame containing the download or JavaScript can be third-party or cross-origin frames.
+If the download link or triggering JavaScript is not on the top-level frame of the website, none of the frames between the top-level page and the frame containing the download or JavaScript can be third-party or cross-origin frames.

 ::: note
 You may find references to using the `InstallTrigger` API to trigger a download from JavaScript.
 This API was never officially supported and will be removed from Firefox 102.
 Use is therefore not recommended.